adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 Consider Jesus' parable in Luke 12 of the servant given specific tasks from his master, those tasks then neglected, and the servant punished harshly on the master's return.
 How can we shrug this off and not realize that this could be our fate?

-Are we more worried of falling short of expectations of church we've made up or disobediance towards commands from God?
-Consider Mark 7:3-9 in Jesus' response to the Pharisees complaining that His disciples were not following their traditions.
+Are we more worried of falling short of expectations of church we've made up or disobedience towards commands from God?
+Consider Mark 7:1-13 in Jesus' response to the Pharisees complaining that His disciples were not following their traditions.
 He decried them as hypocrites and was upset!
 This wasn't a small thing.

 God gave 613 commands in the Old Testament to be obeyed.